leoliu0/leoliu0.github.io/index.md

 <h4> 2023 </h4>

-<p>July 2022: My Github repo on CIK-CUSIP reaches 100 stars!!
+<p>July: My Github repo on CIK-CUSIP reaches 100 stars!!
 Glad many people find it useful! </p>
-<p>July 2022: My paper on CEO and ESG got into AFA 2024 in Texas! </p>
+<p>July: My paper on CEO and ESG got into AFA 2024 in Texas! </p>
-<p>June 2022: My paper on Green Innovation got into AIEA-NBER 2023 in Taiwan! </p>
+<p>June: My paper on Green Innovation got into AIEA-NBER 2023 in Taiwan! </p>
-<p>April 2022: My paper on Green Innovation got into CICF 2023 in Shanghai! </p>
+<p>April: My paper on Green Innovation got into CICF 2023 in Shanghai! </p>

 <h4> 2022 </h4>
-<p>Sep 2022: Busy with Conferences: My Common Ownership Paper got into FIRN 2022, see you in Hamilton Island!
+<p>Sep: Busy with Conferences: My Common Ownership Paper got into FIRN 2022, see you in Hamilton Island!
 Three papers got into FMA Asia in Melbourne and AFBC in Sydney, two conferences in a row in December!

-<p>July 2022: My advanced manufacturing paper got into AEA (American Economic Association) 2023 conference in New Orleans! </p>
+<p>July: My advanced manufacturing paper got into AEA (American Economic Association) 2023 conference in New Orleans! </p>

-<p>June 2022: My advanced manufacturing paper got into AIEA-NBER conference.
+<p>June: My advanced manufacturing paper got into AIEA-NBER conference.
 My first NBER conference ^^.
 It has also been presented in the ABFER, Thanks to Professor Po-Hsuan Hsu for great feedback!</p>

-<p>May 2022:  My advanced manufacturing paper got into CEPR Rising Asia conference.
+<p>May:  My advanced manufacturing paper got into CEPR Rising Asia conference.
 Pitty it's online, wanted to go to Japan again!</p>

-<p>April 2022:  I will be presenting my advanced manufacturing paper in society for economic measurement conference in August.
+<p>April:  I will be presenting my advanced manufacturing paper in society for economic measurement conference in August.
 Never been to Canada, very excited.
 Also I presented & discussed in FMCG from Monash University.
 Good that my co-author Will Li also presented our paper on common ownership and we won the run-up for best paper award!</p>